Overview

 Be sure the insured has a clear understanding of what to report and when to report when it comes to the reporting form policies.

-2. Not Listing an Address for Each Property
+Take a proactive approach to avoid unpaid claims. - Not Listing an Address for Each Property

 When a home is built in a new neighborhood, nailing down an address can be tricky and is sometimes delayed until a formal street name is established.
 These subdivisions typically don’t have legal addresses right away — a project may only have a lot number.

 When securing a course of construction policy for a new home, make sure to list the subdivision name and lot number (or legal address, if available) so any future claims can be matched to the policy.
-The carrier’s claims department cannot trigger coverage and pay the insured unless the address where the loss occurred can be identified.
+The carrier’s claims department cannot trigger coverage and pay the insured unless the address where the loss occurred can be identified. - Miscalculating the Percentage Complete

 Claim payment may be denied if the policy doesn’t accurately reflect the scope of work or progress of the project.